GleasonK/poke/README.md

 	cd poke/
 	./poke Test.java

-Now, to use poke you have to do is add the poke folder to your `PATH` variable.
+To use poke, you have to do add the poke folder to your `PATH` variable.
 It is important that `poke` and `tmpl/` remain in the same folder.

 ## Usage